DiasPHPora/wp-to-diaspora/readme.txt

 * First version

 == Upgrade Notice ==

+= next =
+This update requires at least PHP 5.4.
+If you are still using PHP 5.3, stay on version 1.9.1.

 = 1.8.0 =
 Filters have been modified and now get the WP2D_Post object to allow access to all post details.